Why elevation?

 Performer at Live Aid concert with white tank top and studded belt.

-Elevation is inspired by our history of sports and pop culture moments that changed the world.
+Elevation draws from a Long history of sports and cultural moments that changed the world.

-Today’s cultural community of athletes, artists, performers, chefs, innovators, and the organizations that support them, remain catalysts for global change.
-Elevation exists to amplify their voices, projects, and innovations.
+Today’s cultural community of athletes, artists, performers, chefs, innovators, and the organizations that sponsor and support them continues to influence how societies respond to shared challenges.

-Even filmmakers and fashion houses are reconsidering business models and supply chains influenced by geopolitics.
+Filmmakers and fashion houses are rethinking business models and supply chains shaped by geopolitics.

 Kevin Baron